In the pipeline

 Despite my public adoration for most things Commodore, I have recently come out of the closet and have taken a keen interest in the Speccy, so much so that it’s now on my “what to draw next” list. (pun intended?)

 I guess I should also consider drawing an Amstrad CPC too, oh and I guess an Atari 800, might as well do a BBC micro as well while I’m at it, do you know what, I’ll draw em all!
 Watch out for these new prints coming in 2021!

 I was sitting looking through some of my archive folders recently and had this idea which would make a great print.
 What if I were to take some of the pixels and make them into an updated, concept art piece with more colours and pixels.
 The game was originally set in 16 colours, but…what if it was developed to run on a Neo Geo or modern tech?
 Hmmmm got me thinking…

 The original graphics were created around 1990 for a concept project that just didn’t happen.
-I’ve often thought about re-using them for something and by chance I was playing about with the renders for the site when I had the bonkers idea to try one of the screen mock ups as a canvas.
+I’ve often thought about re-using them for something and by chance I was playing about with the renders for the site when I had the bonkers idea to try one of the screen mock ups as a canvas or even a poster.
 Hmmm..
 Wouldn’t look too bad with a bit of work…

 I’m sure some of you remember that Amiga cover disc we did back in the early 90s parodying Sim Ant?
 It was imaginatively called Sim Brick and for years I wanted to do a parody fold out instruction sheet for it, you know, like those often found in the big box 8 and 16 bit games we all remember.